JaneliaSciComp/SOFIMA-scripts/README.md

 # development

-unit tests are in 2d-test.py and use data-test-2d.py.  the following figure should be generated:
+unit tests are in {2,3}d-test.py and use data-test-{2,3}d.py.  for 2d-test.py the following figure should be generated:

 ![output of unit tests](overlay.png)